|

 Instructions

 • Place the kale in a mixing bowl.
-Pour the olive oil over, and sprinkle with salt and garlic powder.
+Pour the olive oil over, and gently massage it into the kale with your hands.
+Sprinkle with salt and garlic powder and massage again to distribute the seasoning evenly..

 • Place the kale into the air fryer basket.
-Set the temperature to 300 °F, and the timer for 9 minutes.
+Don't fill more than ⅔ of the basket.
+Set the temperature to 300 °F and the timer for 8 minutes.

 • Open the air fryer and toss the kale with tongs after about 5 minutes.
 Check it as it gets close to the finishing point, to make sure it's not overcooked.